The Diocese of Madison

 Who is our bishop?

-Our bishop is the Most Reverend Robert C. Morlino, who is the fourth bishop of Madison.
-He was installed as Bishop of Madison on August 1, 2003.
-He was already a bishop at the time of his appointment, having served as Bishop of Helena (Montana) before being asked by the pope to come to Madison.
+Our bishop is the Most Reverend Donald J. Hying, who is the fifth bishop of Madison.
+He was installed as Bishop of Madison on June 25, 2019.
+He was already a bishop at the time of his appointment, having served as Bishop of Gary (Indiana) before being asked by the pope to come to Madison.

 What is a cathedral?